 - The drop-out phenomenon is addressed through coaching for VSD, individualised learning plans, improved school culture and stronger school-parent collaboration.
 Drop Out Rate was reduced to 9.3% (target 10%).

-- VET as primary education and career choice is promoted through national campaigns, such as ‘Skills Olympics’ event and regional fairs.
-VET providers have started to communicate their improved offer through institutional marketing activities, including: meetings with students in 9th grade and their parents, opening the school to the local community, improved online presence through interactive websites and effective use of social media.
+- VET as primary education and career choice is promoted through national campaigns, such as ‘Skills Fairs’ event and regional fairs.
+VET providers have started to communicate their improved offer through institutional marketing activities, including meetings with students in 9th grade and their parents, opening the school to the local community, improved online presence through interactive websites and effective use of social media.